Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

 # Alignment

-Alignment is a term to describe how aligned people are in organisations with regard to their [values and principles](values-and-principles.md), whatever those may be.
+Alignment is a term to describe how aligned people are in organisations with regard to:

+- The shared [values and principles](values-and-principles.md), whatever those may be.
+- The way of working in the team, department & organisation.
+- The understanding of how systems are designed and implemented.

-Alignment can be:
+Alignment can be therefore:

-- Used as the balance point between [autonomy and supervision](./organisational-operations/autonomy-vs-supervision.md)
+- _Used_, conceptually, as the balance point between [autonomy and supervision](./organisational-operations/autonomy-vs-supervision.md)
-- Created and maintained via leadership, management, good decision-making processes and onboarding.
+- _Created_ and _maintained_ via leadership, management, good decision-making processes and onboarding.
-- Analysed by viewing level of consensus / harmony on "what do we value", "what are the problems" and "what are the agreed solutions to those problems".
+- _Analysed_ by viewing level of consensus / harmony on "what do we value", "what are the problems" and "what are the agreed solutions to those problems" and "how are we working".

 ## Importance of alignment